 Peoples Gas is Prepared for the Impacts of Severe Weather on Florida

-Utility taking extra precautions during the pandemic
+Utility workers continue extra precautions during the pandemic

 Hurricane season runs from June 1 through Nov.
 30, and Peoples Gas works year-round to be ready.
 As Florida’s largest natural gas distribution company, the company is prepared to respond if a major storm should impact the state.
-And this year, the coronavirus pandemic will add new challenges to a hurricane season predicted to be active.

 Everyone at Peoples Gas takes preparing for severe weather seriously.
 As part of its preparedness plan, the company utilizes the Incident Command System (ICS) structure, and employees actively participate in annual drills and exercises.
 The team works with suppliers to ensure adequate emergency response supplies are available statewide.
 And the company makes investments in state-of-the-art technology such as the Gas Control Center, to monitor the safety and status of the natural gas system 24 hours a day, and the mobile command center, which can travel to impacted areas and be used as a temporary workspace during restoration activities.

-Peoples Gas wants customers to be prepared
+Peoples Gas encourages customers to be prepared

 Even if customers are asked to evacuate, there’s no need to turn off natural gas service at the meter.
 Service will likely operate uninterrupted throughout the storm.
 Customers may choose to turn off gas to individual appliances at the supply valve near each unit.
 The valve at the main meter should be turned on or off only by qualified Peoples Gas representatives or emergency personnel.
-Customers should contact a plumber or a qualified appliance service if they have difficulty relighting pilot lights.
+Customers should contact a plumber or a qualified appliance service contractor if they have difficulty relighting pilot lights.

-Use care around natural gas pipelines after a storm
+Dig with care around natural gas pipelines after a storm